The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 In Portland, meander around Old Port and the West End, stopping for a drink and dinner at one of the many waterfront cafes.
 Hike around the Portland Head Lighthouse at sunrise before heading north on Route 1.

-They say that there is more coastline in Maine than any other state, and once you start driving, you’ll understand why – there are so many inlets and peninsulas jutting out into the Atlantic Ocean, that you could spend a lifetime exploring them.
+They say that there is more coastline in Maine than in any other state, and once you start driving, you’ll understand why – there are so many inlets and peninsulas jutting out into the Atlantic Ocean that you could spend a lifetime exploring them.

 Detour to the touristy Boothbay Harbor, Pemaquid Beach, and Camden Hills State Park before spending a few days in Acadia National Park.